 - Jessye Norman: An Appreciation

-#ArtUnitesCbus is an initiative to employ Columbus-based visual artists to paint murals on the plywood installed over the windows throughout Columbus.
-What started as a project just at the Ohio Theatre and Greater Columbus Arts Council office quickly became a city-wide movement supported by businesses, artists and individuals who wanted to express their support for the protests and hope for the future.
+#ArtUnitesCbus was an initiative to employ Columbus-based visual artists to paint murals on the plywood installed over the windows throughout Columbus.
+What started as a project just at the Ohio Theatre and Greater Columbus Arts Council office quickly became a city-wide movement supported by businesses, artists and individuals who wanted to express their support for the Black Lives Matter movement and hope for the future.
+View images of the artwork painted during the summer of 2020 protests here.

 The HeART of Protest